Dripdrop12/ipardalis/content/blog/2022-10-14-selectively-breeding-furcifer-pardalis/index.md

 banner: /img/ambilobe/papafeelokana
 ---

 The best Panther Chameleon breeders have a deep understanding of their genetics, inheritance patterns and can help you get what you want.
 This knowledge plays into the ethics of selling Panther Chameleons because there is a lot of false advertising in the industry which is very surface-level without much understanding of the species.
+This is our answer to the filtered images and click-bait on Instagram and TikTok.

 ## Introduction